ds-horizon/delivr-sdk-ota/README.md

 ## What is DOTA?

-DOTA is Dream11’s Over-The-Air (OTA) solution for React Native apps, built on top of CodePush.
+DOTA is Dream11’s Over-The-Air (OTA) solution for React Native apps.
 It allows you to deliver JavaScript and asset updates instantly — without re-submitting to app stores.

 DOTA brings: